Caudle: Caudle parties

-Implements
+Caudle cups

 There was a vessel particular to the drink, the caudle cup, a traditional gift, either for a pregnant woman, or on visits by female friends to the mother lying-in.
 Late 17th and early 18th-century examples in silver are low bulbous bowls with two handles, and often a cover.
 These were passed around among the company.

 Poorer people used small bulbous and handleless earthenware cups, often painted with the monarch.
 In the early 18th century lidded "spout pots" were used; these were two-handled with a teapot-style spout on one of the other sides.
 As European porcelain developed in the 18th century, the two-handled cup with a cover, similar to the shape called a "chocolate cup" in continental examples, but often more bulbous, became the usual form of caudle cup, now with a saucer.
 These were typically highly decorated with overglaze enamel painting, and presented by the wealthy in pairs to new mothers.
 They were now smaller, and probably for individual use.
 Other than their use when lying-in, they functioned as cabinet cups, too ornate and expensive for regular use, and displayed in a china cabinet.
 In a London auction of Chelsea porcelain and Derby porcelain in 1771 the most expensive examples were sold for £12 for a pair, a considerable sum.
 They continued to be made through the 19th century as cabinet pieces, after the custom of consuming caudle largely died away.

 At lower levels of society, an alternative pottery gift to bring to a lying-in caudle party was a model cradle complete with baby, into which coins or a small gift were added.
 These were rarely of fine porcelain.